-- 10. Disengage the blade drive when transporting the machine across drives, sidewalks, etc. Never raise the mower deck while blades are rotating. - 11.
+- Watch for holes, rocks, and roots in the terrain and for other hidden hazards.
+When mowing tall grass, mow higher than desired to expose any hidden obstacles.
+Then, clean the area and mow to the desired height. - Avoid sudden starts or stops.
+Before backing the machine up, look to the rear to be sure no one is behind the machine.
+Watch carefully for traffic when crossing or working near roadways. - Disengage the blade drive when transporting the machine across drives, sidewalks, etc. Never raise the mower deck while blades are rotating. - 12.
 The maximum recommended side slope operating angle is 20 degrees or 33% grade.
 When operating the machine on a slope, reduce speed and use caution to start, stop, and maneuver.
-To prevent tipping or loss of control of the machine, avoid sharp turns or sudden changes in direction. - 12.
+To prevent tipping or loss of control of the machine, avoid sharp turns or sudden changes in direction. - 13.
 Never adjust cutting height with the engine running.
 Before adjusting cutting height or servicing, disengage the blade clutch (PTO), stop the engine, and remove the ignition key.
-Wait for all movement to stop before getting off the seat.

-NOTE: A blade/blower brake should normally stop drive line rotation within five (5) seconds of disengaging the PTO clutch.

-- 13. For side discharge mower decks, do not operate with the grass deflector chute removed.
-Keep the deflector in the lowest possible position. - 14.
+Wait for all movement to stop before getting off the seat. - NOTE: A blade/blower brake should normally stop drive line rotation within five (5) seconds of disengaging the PTO clutch. - 14.
+For side discharge mower decks, do not operate with the grass deflector chute removed.
+Keep the deflector in the lowest possible position. - 15.
 For tractors equipped with tilt-up deck, observe the following recommendations: - a.
 Do not move tractor with deck in tilt-up position. - b.
-Never tilt body forward with deck in tilt-up position. - 15.
+Never tilt body forward with deck in tilt-up position. - 16.
 For GHS equipped models, do not operate the machine with the grass catcher in the DUMP position or with the back door OPEN.
-Dangerous projectiles may be thrown out of the discharge chute or the back of the grass catcher. - 16.
-For GHS equipped models, use care when closing the grass catcher door.
+Dangerous projectiles may be thrown out of the discharge chute or the back of the grass catcher.

+- 17. For GHS equipped models, use care when closing the grass catcher door.
 Keep fingers and hands away from the hinge and pinch points when the door is being closed.
 Also, keep fingers and hands clear of the door frame.
-The door is held closed with springs and the door may slam shut with considerable force.

-- 17. In case of a clogged or plugged mower deck or GHS catching system: - a.
+The door is held closed with springs and the door may slam shut with considerable force. - 18.
+In case of a clogged or plugged mower deck or GHS catching system: - a.
 Disengage the blade clutch (PTO) and turn the engine off before leaving the seat. - b.
 LOOK to make sure blade drive shaft and blower drive pulley movement has stopped before trying to unclog the system. - c.
-Disconnect the spark plug wires. - d.
-Never place hands under the deck or in the GHS blower use a stick or similar tool to remove clogged material. - 18.
+Disconnect the spark plug wires. - Never place hands under the deck or in the GHS blower - use a stick or similar tool to remove clogged material. - 19.
 If the cutting blades strike a solid object or the machine begins to vibrate abnormally, immediately disengage the blade clutch (PTO), stop the engine, and wait for all moving parts to stop.
 To prevent accidental starting, disconnect the spark plug wires.
 Thoroughly inspect the mower and repair any damage before restarting the engine and operating the mower.
-Make sure cutter blades are in good condition and blade nuts are torqued to 60 ft-lb (81.3 N·m). - 19.
+Make sure cutter blades are in good condition and blade nuts are torqued to 60 ft-lb (81.3 N·m). - 20.
 Do not touch the engine or muffler while the engine is running or immediately after stopping the engine.
-These areas may be hot enough to cause serious burns. - 20.
+These areas may be hot enough to cause serious burns. - 21.
 When leaving the machine unattended, disengage the blade clutch (PTO), stop the engine, and remove the key.